-The initial control of dialogue eventually flags to throw the atmosphere off.
+Some of the dialogue pops the bubble in a big way.
 Kevin’s (Noah Weisberg) entire character threatens to pull the film into the murky depths of some mystery black comedy that it just shouldn’t be going for.
-His bumbling leaves the rest of the cast looking like they’re working on a separate film.
-Similarly Frank Ashmore’s Mr Drybeck seems laughably dramatic, wandering out of the woods to deliver a Lone Hunter performance right out of the horror canon.
+His bumbling leaves the rest of the cast looking like they are working on a separate film.
+Similarly Frank Ashmore’s Mr Drybeck seems laughably dramatic, wandering out of the woods to deliver a lone hunter performance right out of the horror canon.
 His potentially wobbly slice of cheesy brooding thankfully simmers down, devolving from sideways glances and long pauses to a more subtle performance that actually makes him the most enjoyable person to watch on screen.

 As for the actual Bigfoot?
 It’s surprising that the concept of a nine-foot throwback trundling around in the forest is actually particularly unnerving.
 Incredibly subtle shadow-play goes a long way here.
 Blink-and-you’ll miss-it moments are rewarding and far creepier than the all-out approach.
-The sightings are unfortunately too few and a real sense of menace isn’t properly achieved until the last fifteen minutes which throw everything in the air and let the characters race around on the verge of breakdown.
-A hard-hitting climax shows that Grant can deal with fast-pace mayhem, but leaves us wishing he’d pulled more moments like it earlier on.
+The sightings are unfortunately too few and a real sense of menace isn’t properly achieved until the last fifteen minutes which throws everything in the air and lets the characters race around on the verge of breakdown.
+A hard-hitting climax shows that the director can deal with fast-pace mayhem, but leaves us wishing he’d pulled more moments like it earlier on.

 Earlier on I mentioned tongue and cheek, but it’s firm direction, well-crafted dialogue, and good acting that ensures the film doesn’t spiral into a childish mess.
 Some dud ideas and a lack of enough going on stop the film being consistently good, thankfully the finale leaves the piece in good stead.